CNN's April Ryan misquotes Sarah Sanders to imply she wanted physical fight: 'It was street'

 CNN political analyst April Ryan twisted Sarah Sanders' words on Thursday night in order to make the absurd suggestion that the White House press secretary is looking for a physical confrontation with the star reporter.

-After Ryan asked a combative question about comments Rudy Giuliani recently made on Fox News during Thursday’s press briefing, Sanders told Ryan, “Well, with all due respect, you actually don’t know much about me.”
+After Ryan asked a combative question during Thursday’s press briefing, accusing her of being "blindsided" by comments Rudy Giuliani recently made on Fox News, Sanders told Ryan, “Well, with all due respect, you actually don’t know much about me in terms of what I feel and what I don't.”

 Ryan misquoted Sanders while speaking to CNN colleague Don Lemon on-air afterwards, claiming the press secretary said, “You don’t know me,” before declaring the phrase to be fighting words.